 Out of Stock

 Vital Choice Guarantee: We'll replace your product or refund your money if you're not satisfied.

-- Resealable trays with dividers
+- Resealable trays

 - Excellent "first food" for infants

 - Sustainably harvested

 Delicate salmon roe — called "ikura” in Japan — is highly prized by caviar lovers around the world.

 Native Alaskans report that salmon roe is an excellent first semi-solid food for infants, introduced at about eight months.

 Not only does it provide ample omega-3s for the rapidly growing brain and neural system, salmon roe also helps establish a life-long taste for seafood and its many potential health benefits.

 Keta roe boasts remarkably high levels of omega-3s (EPA and DHA), averaging 1,800 mg per 1 oz serving (USDA data).